×

 Share the article

-Cervical spondylosis is a degenerative condition that affects the cervical spine, which is the neck region of the spine.
-It involves the breakdown of the spinal discs and the development of bony growths called osteophytes.
+Cervical spondylosis is a degenerative condition that affects the neck region of the spine, known as the cervical spine.
+This condition leads to the deterioration of spinal discs and the formation of bony outgrowths known as osteophytes.
 These changes can lead to compression of the spinal cord or nerve roots, causing pain, stiffness, and other symptoms.

 What is Spondylosis?

-Spondylosis refers to the degenerative changes that occur in the spine as a result of age-related wear and tear.
+Spondylosis is a condition characterized by age-related degeneration of the spine, resulting from gradual wear and tear over time.
 It commonly affects the cervical spine, leading to cervical spondylosis.
-These changes involve the intervertebral discs, vertebrae, and facet joints, which can cause pain, stiffness, and other symptoms.
+This process impacts the intervertebral discs, vertebrae, and facet joints, potentially resulting in discomfort, restricted movement, and other related symptoms.

 Spondylitis vs Spondylosis